TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/ikwittf-peptalksonhighflight.md

 layout: ../../layouts/Scripts.astro
 ---

+# I Know What It Takes To Fly: Pep Talks On High Flight

 Narrator
 The Ballon Boy’s air court was massive.
 Hundreds of young and old men stood on a ten thousand square foot platform.
 The platform came from scraps around the world.
 Buses and hospital beds made up the cafeteria.
 The beds were made of old melted utensils, the straw came from the rare patches of land that could support growing crops.
 The arena was made of building support beams, its hard surface making falling a punishing experience.